andreas-mausch/manjaro-post-installation-scripts/README.md

 It is based on the Manjaro XFCE Desktop.

 It contains all my favorite apps, settings, fonts etc.
 Feel free to use and customize them.

+This is similar to what other people have in their *dotfiles* repos, but I'd rather keep the program installation commands together with their configuration.
+This way I can keep things that are connected, for example git, lazygit, tig, delta, etc., in the same folder.

 # Install